Why learn how to code?

 Python is popular among Data Scientists and there are many DS and ML packages ready to use.

-To help our community keep learning, we’ve made a selection of popular courses completely free through July 31, 2020.
+Free Through December 31, 2020: To help our community keep learning, we’ve made a selection of popular courses completely free through December 31, 2020.
 While many courses on Coursera are already available for free without a certificate, these promotions enable you to not only access lectures and quizzes, but also to earn a free certificate for courses that offer them.

 To get started, click one of the following links to find a free course—your free discount will be applied at checkout: Public Health | Career Development | Mental Health and Well-Being | Cloud Technology | For High School Students | For College Students | Courses in Spanish